Maintaining a Distributed Spanning Forest in Highly Dynamic Networks

-We verified the applicability of our algorithm to real world situations.
-The algorithm was implemented in the JBotSim simulator~\cite{C13} and tested upon the {\tt Infocomm06} dataset~\cite{infocom06}.
-This dataset is a record of the possible interactions between people during the Infocomm'06 conference.
-The resulting graph has the following characteristics: the number of nodes is 78 and the average node degree is $1.3$.
-It should also be noted that an edge can appear at any time but the fact that it is still present is thereafter only tested every 120 seconds; this means that the presence time of an edge is a multiple of 120 seconds.
-Two cases were considered, based on the number of rounds one can assume to occur per second.
-The results show the average number of trees per connected component, averaged over 100 runs.
-In the first case (Figure~\ref{fig:infocomm10}), we assume that 10 rounds can be performed per second, which seems reasonable, yet optimistic.
+We verified the applicability of our algorithm in a real world scenario.
+The algorithm was implemented\footnote{The source code of our algorithm is available upon request.} using the JBotSim library~\cite{C13} and tested against the {\tt Infocomm06} dataset~\cite{infocom06}.
+This well known dataset is a record of the communication links among devices given to $78$ people during the {\sc Infocomm} conference in 2006.
+The update rate for the links is every 120 seconds, which means that the presence time of an edge is a multiple of 120 seconds, a somewhat optimistic value.
+To counterbalance this, we chose pessimistic options as to the number of rounds the nodes can perform in one second: 10 rounds (mildly pessimistic) or 1 round (very pessimistic).
+In each case, we measured the average number of trees per connected component over the execution (as discussed in Section~\ref{sec:metric}).
+The results are shown on Figures~\ref{fig:infocomm10} and~\ref{fig:infocomm1}, in which every point corresponds an average over 100 executions.

-In the second case, we lower our expectations by assuming that only one round can be performed per second (Figure~\ref{fig:infocomm1}).

-These results show that the number of trees per connected component, averaged over time, is very close to $1$ (about $1.027$ in the first case, and $1.080$ in the second case).
-Furthermore, the algorithm achieves an optimal configuration of a single spanning tree per connected component about $47\%$ of the time in the first case ($32.68\%$ in the second case), which is encouraging.
-These results also validate the relevance of our algorithm in real-world scenarios.
+As one can see, the number of trees per connected component is often close to $1$ ($1.027$ in average in the first case, and $1.080$ in the second case).
+Furthermore, the algorithm achieves an optimal configuration of a single spanning tree per connected component about $47\%$ of the time in the first case ($32.68\%$ in the second case), which implies that the algorithm may be relevant in practical scenarios and thus worth further investigation regarding its performance.